High School Dual Enrollment

 Did you know Dual-Enrollment allows you to earn college credits while still attending high school?
 This head start on a college education can help you save money and finish a college degree at an accelerated rate.
 Taught by qualified teachers at your high school, Dual-Enrollment classes are convenient and practical and can significantly improve your chances of graduating from college.
-Better yet, upon graduating from SMCC you are transfer-ready to complete your junior and senior years at ASU or any other accredited institution of high learning.
+Better yet, upon graduating from SMCC you are transfer-ready to complete your Bachelor’s degree at any other accredited institution of higher learning.

 So, why not get credit for a class you’re already planning to take?

 South Mountain Community College partners with the following high schools to offer Dual Enrollment: